switch-blade-stuff/sekhmet/notes.md

 ### Assets & resources

 Every file that the engine uses is an "asset".
-Assets can be loaded from either loose files or asset packs.
-Within the engine, assets are represented using asset references.
-Asset references are unique IDs (UUIDs) that are mapped to an asset path.
-This is done in order to allow for asset overwriting, as well as simplify editor asset management - updating an asset's path will not require a change to all other assets that depend on it, only the central asset table will need to be updated.

 Assets are supplied to the engine via asset packages.
 Asset packages can be either loose (in which case a package is a directory) or archived (in which case a package is a special archive meant for streaming).
-Every asset package must contain a ".manifest" configuration file which would contain a map of asset UUIDs to their paths within the package.
+Every asset package must contain configuration metadata which would contain a map of asset UUIDs to their paths within the package, as well as other information such as whether the package is a master, list of package's fragments, etc. For "loose" packages the metadata comes in form of the `.manifest` file inside the package's directory.
+For archive packages metadata is stored as the header of the package file.

 When an asset package is loaded, first it's manifest is read and every asset is added to the internal asset table.
 If multiple packages contain an asset with the same UUID, the most recently loaded package's asset will be used.
+There is an asset table for each individual package, as well as the global asset table.
+Assets can be searched for via either their UUID or their string tags (ex. all "image" assets).

-Assets can be loaded via either their UUID or an asset path (in this case, id indirection is impossible).
-Internally, the asset database is stored as a hash map of UUIDs and asset paths.
+Archived packages can be fragmented.
+Packages that do not have the "master" flag set are considered to be fragments and are ignored during package load.
+"Master" packages can specify a list of fragments, which will be loaded as a part of their "master" package.

-Resources are just assets of UBJson format (.ubj) that contain serializable information.
+Resources are just assets of UBJson format (.ubj) that contain serialized structure data.